technicat/technicat.github.io/README.md

 The GitHub page for Technicat LLC.

-Copyright (c) Technicat LLC.
+Uses the Jekyll Minimal theme with some modifications.

-Technicat logo design by Dakota Snow.
+Logo design by Dakota Snow.

+Copyright (c) 2017 Technicat LLC.